jasonchen0755/bitcoin-analytics-capstone-template/README.md

     <img src='model/output_final/performance_comparison.svg' width=800>

     The final model starts from signals learned by mamba method, then introduces 30d returns' rolling standard deviation and Mayer-multiple as metrics to identify paradigm shift.
-When paradigm seems shifted, the model amplifies signals if RSI and HarshRate fell in extreme quantile.
+When paradigm seems shifted, the model amplifies signals if RSI and HarshRate fell in extreme quantiles.
 The final model prevails Uniform strategy with **73.84%** win rate.

     ```python
-    # (1) Rolling sd: Here we use 3 days rolling standard deviation of 30 days return, which may capture short term volatility.
+    # (1) Rolling sd: Here we use 3 days rolling standard deviation of
+    #       30 days return, which may capture short term volatility.
     res_std_030d = res['return_030d'].rolling(3).std().bfill().shift(1)

-    # (2) Mayer multiple: It is the ratio of current Bitcoin price by its 200-day moving average, represents long term reversion force.
+    # (2) Mayer multiple: It is the ratio of current Bitcoin price by
+    #       its 200-day moving average, represents long term reversion force.
     sma_200 = close.rolling(window=200).mean()
     Mayer_multiple = close / sma_200

-    # (3) RSI: The Relative Strength Index is constructed on daily gains and losses.
-It is a momentum oscillator that measures the speed and magnitude of price movements to identify overbought or oversold conditions in a market.
+    # (3) RSI: The Relative Strength Index is constructed on daily gains
+    #   and losses.
+It is a momentum oscillator that measures the speed
+    #   and magnitude of price movements to identify overbought or oversold.
     delta = close.diff(1)
     gain = delta.clip(lower=0).ewm(alpha=1/14, adjust=False).mean()
     loss = -delta.clip(upper=0).ewm(alpha=1/14, adjust=False).mean()
     rsi = gain / loss
     RSI = 100 - (100 / (1+rsi))

-    # (4) HashRate
+    # (4) HashRate: we care about the distance of ma7 to ma30.
     ma7 = HashRate.rolling(7, 3).mean()
     ma30 = HashRate.rolling(30, 15).mean()
     HashRate_ma7_ma30 = (ma7/ma30 - 1).clip(-1, 1)
     ```

-## Extra packages installation & Function Dependency
+## Extra packages & Function Dependency

 1.  **For EDA and Linear Regress method**